 An equity fund is a form of mutual fund investment that mainly invests in equities or stocks.
 Equity funds are also known as stock funds.
 Equity means ownership in businesses or firms (privately or publicly traded).
 These funds can be traded either actively or passively.
 The objective of this ownership is to contribute to the growth of the business over a significant amount of time.
 Equity funds or stock mutual funds are basically categorized according to the size of the company, investment style, and geography.

-Depending on their objective, equity funds can be managed either actively or passively.
 There are multiple types of equity funds such as large-cap equity funds, mid-cap equity funds, small-cap equity funds, diversified equity funds, etc. In this article, we will throw light on the working, types, benefits and the return on some of the existing equity funds.

 How does Equity Fund Work?